marksteele/blog/content/posts/flow-vs-sabotage.md

 ![null](/images/org.png)

+This type of organization probably looks familiar.
+You have a series of teams inside an organization with their own lists of priorities attempting to influence a series of product managers to get their asks prioritized across a set of compartmentalized teams.

 To get a feature done, you need to talk to several PMs and influence the roadmap of several teams, and hope that all the items which touch your ask across functional component teams get done (hopefully close together in time) as well as worrying about all the inter-operability and integration points between the component teams.
 Then there's the whole release train that involves integrating the work, packaging it up, testing it somehow, and releasing to production.

 ![null](/images/tincantelephone_7099.jpeg)